WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 offer feedback into, but I had no control over them.
 Whatever come out, I had to take that in what form it was and test wherever it was possible to do so.
-Often this meant doing large and complex permutations on data and sequences of actions at the most abstract layer - end-to-end in the UI on a fully integrated system.
+Often this meant doing large and complex permutations on data and sequences of actions at the most abstract layer, end-to-end in the UI on a fully integrated system.
 I found a lot of bugs this way, but coverage of the space I was trying to test was slow and difficult and investigation complicated.